Congratulations 2026-2027 Board of Governors!

 If required, and unless waived by the 5th Mission Group Commander or his/her designee, MSC will obtain liability insurance coverage against all personal injury and property damage claims that may arise from activities of MSC or its members.

-If insurance coverage is waived for MSC’s normal activities, MSC will obtain insurance for special events commensurate with the risk involved.
+If insurance coverage is waived for the MSC’s normal activities, the MSC will obtain insurance for special events commensurate with the risk involved.

 SECTION 3: